The periodicity conjecture for pairs of Dynkin diagrams: More cluster combinatorics

-The {\em $g$-vectors $g_i^{t_0}(t)$, $1\leq i\leq n$} are vectors in $\Z^n$ associated to the vertices $t$ of $\mathbf{T}_n$.
-Like all the other data defined above, they also depend on the initial vertex $t_0$.
-Denote the canonical basis vectors of $\Z^n$ by $e_i$, $1\leq i\leq n$.
-According to Theorem~1.7 of \cite{DerksenWeymanZelevinsky09}, the $g$-vectors can be defined recursively by requiring that
+By Theorem~1.7 of \cite{DerksenWeymanZelevinsky10}, this definition agrees with the one given in section~6 of \cite{FominZelevinsky07}.
+Notice that, like all the other data defined before, the $g$-vectors also depend on the initial vertex $t_0$.
+For later reference, notice that the $g$-vectors are characterized by

 and, whenever $t_0$ and $t_1$ are linked by an edge labeled $k$, we have